Geeks in Phoenix

 Windows logo key + Shift + Left arrow Move an app to a monitor on the left

-Windows logo key + Period (.) or Semicolon (;) Open the emoji, kaomoji, and symbol panel
+Windows logo key + Period (.) or Semicolon (;) Opens the Emoji picker overlay

 For more Windows keyboard shortcuts, see the links below: